gibsongreen/OOProject/README.md

 # OOProject
-Integration project highlight OOP skills from Programming II
+This Integration project will highlight OOP skills from Programming II.
+It will be a programming problem solution from the Cracking the Coding Interview Book.